 - Working at a terminal, shipper plant, carrier, or any other facility or public property, including waiting to be dispatched with the vehicle;

 - Operating a CMV at any given moment.
-Besides driving, the time spent in the CMV is also considered safety-sensitive for alcohol testing;
+Besides driving, the time spent in the CMV is also considered safety-sensitive for alcohol testing (with the exception of time spent in the sleeping berth);

 - Loading and unloading products onto the CMV, monitoring the loading and unloading process and keeping track of the shipment receipts;